mariano/li3_doctrine2/README.md

 ### Unique validator ###

 This validator will fail if the value for the given field already exists for the model we are validating.
-To add this validator to a field named `$email` for your `User` model, you'd add the following expression to the model\'s `$validates` property (you'll see we also add other lithium\'s built in rules for informational purposes only):
+To add this validator to a field named `email` for your `User` model, you'd add the following expression to the model's `$validates` property (you'll see we also add other lithium's built in rules for informational purposes only):

 ```php